djsuperchief/windows_to_linux/README.md

 ### Configure
 To make sure you are running the correct version of Wine, go to the preferences, down to Runners, find Wine and click the second of the two buttons / icons (the one that sort of looks like a box opening).
 From here find `wine-10.8-staging-tkg-ntsync` or one that looks similar (at the time of writing, this was correct).

+You will also need to configure the battle.net game in lutris to use this Wine version as well.

 ### Installing